MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Restore the data warehouse databases on the new computer running SQL Server

- Use the following procedure to restore the data warehouse databases on the new computer running SQL Server.
+ Use the following procedure to restore the data warehouse databases on the new computer running SQL Server:

 1. On the new computer running SQL Server, open **SQL Server Management Studio**.